For people that are supposed to be exceedingly competent businesspeople, National Hockey League owners sure do make some fascinating choices.

 All in all, these third jerseys are absolutely horrendous.

-Interestingly, owner Tom Dundon was on Twitter recently, soliciting logo suggestions from fans.
+Interestingly, owner Tom Dundon decide to reach out on Twitter, soliciting logo suggestions from fans.

 Carolina Hurricanes Climate Change?

 It’s a real shame the Hurricanes haven’t had any sustained success, as they do draw fans – Caniacs, in fact – when they’re winning.
 Or, you know, at least not abjectly terrible.